amarasovic/modal-sense-classifcation/README.md

 ## Reference

-If you make use of the contents of this repository, we appreciate citing [the following paper](http://aclweb.org/anthology/W/W16/W16-1613.pdf):
+If you make use of the contents of this repository, please cite [the following paper](http://aclweb.org/anthology/W/W16/W16-1613.pdf):

 ```
 @inproceedings{marasovic2016msc,